s-goldman/Dusty-Evolved-Star-Kit/README.md

 `desk.sed_fitting.main(['target.csv'], 50, 'H11-LMC_models')`

+You can also select just 'oxygen' or 'carbon' to use the default models.
 Two results files, a figure of the parameter range, and an optional output_sed.png figure are automatically created.
 To create the figure you can also run `desk.plotting_seds.create_fig()`.

 Command line Use
 ----------------------